 - Transfer the mixture to a food processor or use a handblender to process to a smooth-ish paste.

 - Season the puree with the salt, mix to combine, and cool to room temperature to avoid breaking the emulsion of the butter.

-- It's important to really whip it a bit, since it incorporates air into the butter, similar to when you would make whipped cream.
-If I want to make fluffy butter to spread on bread, I may add an ice cube or two while it's in the stand mixer, which adds a little extra fluff.
+- It's important to really whip thoroughly.
+If I want to make fluffy butter to spread on bread, I may add an ice cube or two while it's in the stand mixer, which adds extra volume.

 - Double check the seasoning for salt and pepper and adjust until it tastes good to you.
 Transfer the butter with a spatula to parchment or wax paper and roll tightly into a log, then tie the ends closed with string or plastic wrap.
 Label, date, and freeze in a Ziploc bag until needed.

 - The butter can be kept in the fridge, and will keep for a week.
 If you're not going to use the butter in a few days, keep it in the freezer, then you can pull out the log(s), allow to thaw for 10 minutes before cutting.
 Cut off pieces as needed, returning the butter to the freezer.